 Chinese suan mei, thankfully, are easier to find and should be available at most Chinese supermarkets.

 Traditionally, Chinese people preserved fruit by boiling in honey.
 Today, to cut costs, many factories use sugar.
-If possible, try to find wu mei with honey listed in its ingredients, as that's healthier.
+If possible, try to find organic wu mei with honey listed in its ingredients, as that's healthier.

 Always buy from a reputable brand as, in 2012, the US recalled some suanmei brands due to the presence of lead.